Penalty for Assault in Tennessee

 There are two types of assault (simple and aggravated), and those accused can face misdemeanor or felony charges.
-Depending on the severity, penalties can from prison time to fines.
+Depending on the severity, penalties can range from prison time to fines.

 Simple assault is defined as knowingly or recklessly causing bodily harm to another person.